A Spatiotemporal Perspective on Dynamical Computation in Neural Information Processing Systems: Conclusions

 \section{Conclusions}

-Spacetime neural representations are not as intuitive a conceptual framework as the traditional one based on the receptive fields of single neurons.
+Spatiotemporal neural representations are not as intuitive a conceptual framework as the traditional one based on the receptive fields of single neurons.
 Quantum mechanics was also not as intuitive as classical mechanics at the turn of the 20th century and introduced the duality between particles and waves.
-We have assembled converging evidence from neuroscience and artificial neural networks that puts cortical waves at the center stage for this new perspective, analogous to how quantum mechanics introduced waves into our fundamental understanding of physics.
-The benefits of traveling waves range from 1) holding information in working memory for extended periods of time, 2) more faithfully matching the time scale of events happening in the world that humans care about, 3) flexibly handling symmetries and abstractions from the world and 4) efficiently modeling long-range spatial correlations, which are currently handled by expensive mechanisms such as self attention in transformers.
-The mathematical framework outlined here could elucidate some of the deep mysteries in both neuroscience and AI.
+We have assembled converging evidence from neuroscience and artificial neural networks that puts cortical waves center stage for this new perspective, analogous to how quantum mechanics introduced waves into our fundamental understanding of physics.
+The benefits of traveling waves range from flexibly handling movement symmetries and abstractions from the world, to holding information in working memory for extended periods of time, both properties which are currently handled by expensive mechanisms such as self attention in transformers.
+We suggest that with careful development and continued inquiry, the conceptual framework outlined here could elucidate some of the deep mysteries in both neuroscience and artificial intelligence.